Tammy Franks

-Tammy Anne Franks (born July 1968) is an Australian politician who was elected to the South Australian Legislative Council for the SA Greens at the 2010 state election.
-Franks has sat as an independent since May 2025.
+Tammy Anne Franks (born July 1968) is an Australian politician who served in the South Australian Legislative Council for two terms from 2010 to 2026.
+Elected as a South Australian Green, she resigned from the party in 2025 and sat as an Independent until the end of the term in 2026.

+Franks failed in an attempt to be elected as an Independent at the 2026 state election.

 Early life

-Born in Dubbo and raised largely in seaside suburban Sydney, Franks completed her final year of high school at Parafield Gardens before attending the University of South Australia where she studied Sociology, Australian Studies and Community Arts.
+Born in Dubbo and raised largely in seaside suburban Sydney, Franks completed her final year of high school at Parafield Gardens before attending the University of South Australia where she studied sociology, Australian Studies and Community Arts.
 Franks became heavily involved in university politics, media, and activism, campaigning against the closure of her Salisbury Campus of the University of South Australia, and was elected State President of the National Union of Students.

 Career

 Then-prime minister Paul Keating famously told Franks, protesting in 1996, to "get a job".

 Franks has since worked in community organisations such as Amnesty International and the YWCA and held such positions such as Policy Officer for the Mental Health Coalition of South Australia.